guilhemmarchand/trackme/docs/userguide.rst

 Particularities of metric hosts monitoring
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Opposed to data sources and data hosts tracking, the concept provides a similar level of features, with a few exceptions:**
+**Compared to data sources and data hosts tracking, metric hosts tracking provides a similar level of features, with a few exceptions:**

 - ``state condition:`` the metric host state is conditioned by the availability of each metric category that was discovered for that entity
 - Shall a metric category stop from being emitted, the state will be affected accordingly